Painter license requirements by state: A comprehensive guide

 North Carolina

-In addition, any person who deals with lead-based paint must be certified by the Environmental Protection Agency and must take a series of classes to receive the certification.
+In addition, any person who deals with lead-based paint must be certified by the Environmental Protection Agency and take a series of classes to receive the certification.

 North Dakota

 North Dakota requires all contractors who do work that costs more than $4,000 to be licensed in the state.
 To apply to be a licensed contractor, you must be registered as a business with the Secretary of State and have proof of North Dakota business insurance.
-There are four classes of contractor licenses, depending on the size of the jobs you want to be licensed for.
-There is no exam requirement.

 Ohio